Local entropy theory and descriptive complexity

 \section{When CPE and UPE are equivalent}

 In this section we show that UPE is always a Borel property and we will explain how in some situations CPE and UPE are equivalent properties.
-In particular, we show that any TDS with the the shadowing property that has CPE also has UPE.
-It is known that for graphs maps, the properties of being mixing and having UPE are equivalent \cite[Page 107]{ruette2017chaos}.
+As mentioned before, any TDS with UPE also has CPE.
+We show that any TDS with the the shadowing property that has CPE also has UPE.
+It is known that for graph maps, the properties of being mixing and having UPE are equivalent \cite[Page 107]{ruette2017chaos}.
 Hence, for mixing graph maps, we also have that having CPE and having UPE coincide.

 The fact that the class of TDSs that have UPE is Borel can be proved using rank theory, i.e., the collection of objects whose rank is bounded under a $\Pi^1_1$-rank forms a Borel set.
 We give an alternative proof which may be useful in determining the exact descriptive complexity of the class of maps that have UPE on a given space.
-While in this paper we won't study the complexity of Borel sets; we note that Borel complexity has been studied in dynamical contexts in \cite{clemens2009isomorphism,gao2016group,jackson2020borel}.
+While in this paper we won't study the complexity of Borel sets, we note that Borel complexity has been studied in dynamical contexts in \cite{clemens2009isomorphism,gao2016group,jackson2020borel}.